 While the card can help you build your credit history, it doesn’t provide access to your credit score to help you keep track of your progress.

 The Milestone credit card’s security features are standard for the industry.

 Milestone Gold Mastercard’s Fees That Stand Out

 For the most part, the fees associated with the Milestone credit card aren’t entirely out of line with the industry standards.
 There are, however, some exceptions.

 The annual fee, for instance, can be much higher than what you can find with some of the better credit cards for bad credit on the market.
 On the flip side, the card’s 1% foreign transaction fee is lower than the typical 3% fee you see with other cards that charge one.

-The card also waives its cash advance fee for the first year, which isn’t common among other cards.
-(The fee is 5% with a minimum of $5 after the first year.)
-Even with no fee the first year, avoid taking out a cash advance; they’re very expensive.
-The Milestone Gold Mastercard also charges an overlimit fee of up to $39.
+You should also be aware about the cash advance fee.
+The fee is either $5 or 5% of the amount of each transaction, whichever is greater.
+The Milestone Gold Mastercard also charges an overlimit fee of up to $40.
 Many cards don’t have such a charge, which occurs when your balance rises above your credit limit.